lightersmash1/Prism-Launcher-Auth-Patcher/README.md

 **41 83 7c 24 60 00 7e 10 -> E9 FA 00 00 00 ?? ??**

+**See #5 for Linux as the patching method doesn't work.**

-**Use #1 for windows, #2 for windows/linux/mac, #3 for users on windows who want to use HxD and for linux/mac with a custom hex editor, #4 for windows/mac as a last resort**
+**Use #1 for windows, #2 for windows/mac, #3 for users on windows who want to use HxD and for mac with a custom hex editor, #4 for windows/mac as a last resort, #5 for all OSes as a last last resort**

 # 1. Powershell